Understanding Personal Loan Options

 There are several types of a personal loan to consider, but first you must decide whether you want a secured loan or an unsecured loan.
 What’s the difference?
 Read on.

-Secured loans: Understanding Personal Loan Options
+Secured loans: Understanding Personal Loan Options & Types Explained

-Remember that secured loans may enable borrowers to enjoy lower interest rates since they present a lower risk to lenders.
-But, you should make sure that the requirements for a personal guarantee when it comes to a secured business loan.
-For convenience, you can try a free online loan calculator that helps to estimates the monthly loan payments, interest rate (%), and amount per installment.
+For convenience, you can try a free online loan calculator that helps to estimate the monthly loan payments, interest rate (%), and amount per installment.
 Consider a compound loan calculator that estimates the principal amount by providing the different compound frequencies (weekly, biweekly, monthly, yearly, and quarterly).
 Well, there are key points that you should beware of about secured loans:

 • Remember that both personal loans and business loans can be secure.